copper-engine/copper-engine.github.io/docs/tutorial1.md

 New workflows have the following requirements:

-* the java source code of the workflow needs to be found by the copper engine either in the classpath or in a specified source directory ("src/workflow/java")
+* the java source code of the workflow needs to be found by the copper engine in a specified source directory (e.g. "src/workflow/java")
 * included Java fields needs to be serializable.
 * the workflow needs to extend org.copperengine.core.Workflow or org.copperengine.core.persistent.PersistentWorkflow depending on the used engine version.
 * include workflow logic in `public void main() throws Interrupt {}`
 * wait() stops the execution with correlationId and timeout
 * copper starts continuation with correlationID and workflow can get response data with getAndRemoveResponse(correlationId)
-* each Workflow has a name and version annotation for reference in the engine.

 The workflow needs to be created by the engine with a name reference (and optional version)